 The Imperial PowerPoint template is blank for you to add your own content:

-The 'This is Imperial' presentation contains pre-made slides about the College.
-You can use all or some of these slides in your own presentation to external audiences:
+The 'This is Imperial' presentation template contains pre-made slides about the College.
+You can use some or all of these slides in your own presentation to external audiences:

 Email signatures should use the Arial font and follow this style:

 Imperial College London